genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 ### Add the layout to the home template

-Now we have refactored out the four components, it is a trivial matter to add the dynamic layout.
+Now we have refactored the four components, it is easy to add the dynamic layout.
 Change the **home.template.ts** to:

 ```typescript title='home.template.ts'
 import { html } from '@microsoft/fast-element';